fgirault/smeuhsocial/README.md

 [Django](http://djangoproject.com).
 This document is written in [Markdown](http://daringfireball.net/projects/markdown/syntax).

-Instruction presented here are incomplete and poorly tested so don't hesitate to ask for help if you run into trouble.
+Instructions presented here are incomplete and poorly tested so don't hesitate to ask for help if you run into trouble.